 Can I get paid to take care of my spouse in Tennessee?

-Yes, as of July 1, 2025.
+It became possible on July 1, 2025, but it is a conditional yes, not an automatic one.
 Before that date, spouses were excluded from every Medicaid-side caregiver pay program in Tennessee.
-The Freedom for Family Caregiving Act (PC 182 of 2025) opened a new pathway: a TennCare-contracted home care agency may now hire you as a W-2 employee to deliver your spouse's authorized CHOICES, ECF, or Katie Beckett service hours.
-Note that CHOICES Consumer Direction (the route where the member directly hires their own worker through CDTN) still does NOT allow spouses, the new pathway is specifically the agency-employed route.
+The Freedom for Family Caregiving Act (PC 182 of 2025) opened one new pathway: a TennCare-contracted home care agency may now hire you as a W-2 employee to deliver your spouse's authorized CHOICES, ECF, or Katie Beckett service hours.
+The act stops TennCare and DDA from blocking that hire; it does not compel any agency to make it, so you still have to find an agency willing to employ you.Tennessee General Assembly. (n.d.).
+SB1178 Bill Status - Tennessee General Assembly (114th GA). wapp.capitol.tn.gov.
+Retrieved Jun 25, 2026, from https://wapp.capitol.tn.gov/apps/BillInfo/Default?BillNumber=SB1178&ga=114 Note that CHOICES Consumer Direction (the route where the member directly hires their own worker through CDTN) still does NOT allow spouses, the new pathway is specifically the agency-employed route.
 VA programs (PCAFC and Veteran-Directed Care) also allow spouses to be paid for caring for an eligible veteran.

 What does CHOICES Consumer Direction pay in 2026?